 Joining the Marine Corps

-Active Duty is similar to working at a full-time civilian job.
-You will have your own Military Occupational Specialty (MOS) and you will fill a specific role within your unit.
-Your length of service may range from two to six years.
-Active duty members fall into two general categories: enlisted personnel and officers.
+Active duty is similar to working at a full-time civilian job.
+You will have your own military occupational specialty (MOS), and you will fill a specific role within your unit.
+Your length of service may range from 2-6 years.
+Active-duty members fall into two general categories: enlisted personnel and officers.

 Enlisted Marines are the backbone of the Marine Corps, with each member having his or her own specialized training and filling a role within his or her unit.
-Officers are the Marine Corps's leaders.
+Officers are the Marine Corps' leaders.
 They guide enlisted Marines during missions and provide the know-how and expertise to get the job done.
-Active duty service terms typically last two to six years.
+Active-duty service terms typically last 2-6 years.
 Deployment can last up to a year, but the length may vary depending on a unit's specific mission.
-Marines are eligible for a two-week Rest and Relaxation (R&R) leave after six months of deployment.
+Marines are eligible for a two-week rest and relaxation (R&R) leave after six months of deployment.

-There are three paths to becoming an Marine Corps Officer.
+There are three paths to becoming a Marine Corps officer.
 The Marine Corps does not offer direct commissions for specialized jobs.

-Marine Corps ROTC – Naval Reserve Officers' Training Corps (NROTC) allows students to enroll in elective leadership and military courses at colleges and universities.
-At graduation, NROTC cadets are commissioned as Second Lieutenants.
+Marine Corps ROTC -- The Naval Reserve Officers Training Corps (NROTC) allows students to enroll in elective leadership and military courses at colleges and universities.
+At graduation, NROTC cadets are commissioned as second lieutenants.
 For more details, see the ROTC section in this article.

-U.S. Military Academy – Students must recieve a nomination from a member of Congress to be admitted into the U.S. Naval Academy.
+U.S. Military Academy -- Students must receive a nomination from a member of Congress to be admitted into the U.S. Naval Academy.
 On top of military training, the school offers 22 majors.
-Graduates from the academy receive their commission as second lieutenants in the Marine Corps.
+Graduates from the academy receive their commission as second lieutenants in the Marines.

 Serving in the Marine Corps Reserve is similar to working a part-time job.
 You can live where you want, focus on your civilian career and stay close to your family.
-You will also have access to many of the benefits of active duty Marines, but your time spent on duty is greatly decreased.
-In the Reserve, you will spend one weekend a month in training and two weeks a year attending a Field Training Exercise (FTX).
-Marines in the Marine Corps Reserve may be called to Active Duty to provide their expertise.
-Your service in the Marine Corps Reserve may range from three to six years, depending on your Marine Corps Reserve job.
+You also will have access to many of the benefits of active-duty Marines, but your time spent on duty is decreased greatly.
+In the Reserve, you will spend one weekend a month in training and two weeks a year attending a field training exercise (FTX).
+Marines in the Marine Corps Reserve may be called to active duty to provide their expertise.
+Your service in the Marine Corps Reserve may range from 3-6 years, depending on your Marine Corps Reserve job.

 Marine Corps Careers

-Marine Corps jobs – Search the Marine Corps's database of available careers for enlisted, officer and Reserve members.
+Marine Corps jobs -- Search the Marine Corps' database of available careers for enlisted, officer and Reserve members.